Drake's Leat: Conflict with the tinners

 Around 1600 an acrimonious dispute arose over the diversion of water from the leat for use in tin mills on Roborough Down.
 On one side was Thomas Drake, brother of the deceased Francis, who now owned the corn mills lower down the leat; on the other was Sir Walter Raleigh as Lord Warden of the Stannaries, who supported the tinners' claim under stannary law.
 The dispute went to the Star Chamber, and the outcome of the proceedings was that in 1603 the tinners were permitted to abstract water for their "two tynne milles knocking mills or classe milles".

 Preservation

 Harsh winters and a general decline in the condition of the leat brought the feasibility of its continued existence into question.
 The ever-growing population, and the increasing demand on the water supply in Plymouth, meant that a more reliable source and supply of fresh water had to be found, and this led to the creation of Burrator Reservoir in 1891.
 So, three hundred years after its construction, the upper part of Drake's Leat was lost as the valley was flooded, although lower sections remained for some years.

 Despite many considerations and plans to put the leat to good use, little has been preserved.
 The leat was briefly restored during the Second World War, should it have been needed if the city's new supply was damaged.
 Parts of the leat are still visible on the moor at Roborough Down (just off the A386) and near Clearbrook.

+In 2025, during a portion of the leat was rediscovered during renovation works to Armada Way.
+In the same year, volunteers from the Dartmoor Preservation Association began clearing overgrown vegetation that was covering the leat in Roborough Down.